nnewman1/Deep_Learning/README.md

 # Deep_Learning
-A repository dedicated to deep learning algorithms such as Deep Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks, Long Short-Term Networks, Stacked Auto Encoders, Deep Belief Networks, Deep Boltzmann Machines, and Generative Adversarial Networks.
+A repository dedicated to deep learning algorithms such as Deep Neural Networks, Convolutional Neural Networks, Auto-Encoders, Stacked Auto-Encoders, Recurrent Neural Networks, Long Short-Term Networks, Deep Belief Networks, Deep Boltzmann Machines, and Generative Adversarial Networks.

 The deep learning algorithm libraries will be written in Sklearn, Tensorflow, Keras, Pytorch, Theano, and More.